MrWangJustToDo/git-diff-view/packages/solid/readme.md

-## A React DiffView Component like GitHub, Easy to use and feature complete.
+## A Solid DiffView Component like GitHub, Easy to use and feature complete.

 ### Usage